isha1210/Sign-off-Timing-Analysis-workshop-using-OpenTimer/README.md

 The equation for setup check : Tcomb + Tsetup <= Tperiod + Tskew - Su

 ![setupcheck](https://user-images.githubusercontent.com/92804006/152234297-ba6d51ec-c1dc-42fa-85b8-6e336f23701f.jpg)

+# ECO – Engineering Change Order

+• In the ECO cycle, we perform various analysis one by one for every check which we need to close but not closed till PnR stage.

+• There are specialized signoff tools that help us to analyze the issue and also suggest the changes we need to do in order to close the issue.

+• The suggested change is captured in an eco file.

+• In this lab we will focus on ECO for timing purposes, this is done to fix setup and hold violations.

 # Simple.v - Verilog File
 Using command leafpad simple.v